daethereum/open-dae-pool/README.md

             "gasPrice"
     :
         "50000000000",
-            // Send payment only if miner's balance is >= 0.5 Ether "threshold"
+            // Send payment only if miner's balance is >= 5 DAE "threshold"
     :
         500000000,